 If you are looking for something a little bit more special for your summer holiday, then these events are for you!

 Arts, Culture and Music

-The Väyläfestival, June 21– 1st July is a multifaceted arts festival taking place in the Torne River Valley, an area surrounding the border between northern Finland and Sweden.
+The Väyläfestival, at the end of June, is a multifaceted arts festival taking place in the Torne River Valley, an area surrounding the border between northern Finland and Sweden.
 Musicians and visual artists from Finland, Norway, and Sweden present a unique summit of the arts in the churches and culture venues of the heart of Lapland.

-And to end the summer – Sompiorock in September in Savukoski.
+And to end the summer – Sompiorock on September 6-7 in Savukoski.

-Old Market Square Carnival of Rovaniemi, August 17–19.
-Finland’s biggest charity fair brings history back to life in the city centre of Rovaniemi.
+Old Market Square Carnival of Rovaniemi, August 16-18.
+Finland’s biggest charity fair brings history back to life in downtown Rovaniemi.

 Sports & Outdoors

-Kemijoki Experience, July 19–21 in Savukoski/Kemijärvi.
+Kemijoki Experience in July in Savukoski/Kemijärvi.
 Follow the flow of a No Ordinary river, paddling event covering 110 km from Savukoski to Kemijärvi, Eastern Lapland.

 Ruskamarathon, September 1 in Levi.
 A traditional running event spiced up with the beautiful surroundings of Levi and vibrant colors of an early autumn.